The Federal, State and Local Governments News is a periodic newsletter with information for federal tax matters for all types of government entities.

 Eligible educational institutions are required to report the total amount of payments received for qualified tuition and related expenses from all sources during the calendar year on Form 1098-T, Tuition Statement.

-Announcement 2016-42 provides relief from penalties under Section 6721 and 6722 to 2017 Forms 1098-T. The IRS will not impose penalties on eligible education institutions that report the aggregate amount billed (instead of amount received) for qualified tuition and related expenses on 2017 Form 1098-T.
+Announcement 2016-42 (PDF) provides relief from penalties under Section 6721 and 6722 to 2017 Forms 1098-T. The IRS will not impose penalties on eligible education institutions that report the aggregate amount billed (instead of amount received) for qualified tuition and related expenses on 2017 Form 1098-T.

 Issue Snapshots are employee job aids that provide analysis and resources along with audit tips or issue indicators for a given technical tax issue.
 The most recent Issue Snapshots for federal, state, and local governments are: